Published & Forthcoming Papers

 2021 AAA Deloitte Doctoral Consortium

-Snapshot from the study: The TINA threshold increased from $750,000 to $2,000,000 in 2018.
+Snapshot from the study: The Truth in Negotiations Act threshold, which requires contracting officials to ensure reasonable prices for federal contracts expected to surpass the threshold, increased from $750,000 to $2,000,000 in 2018.
 Blue circles show contracts before the change, and red dots after.
-The rate the data is required jumps sharply at each threshold only while it is in force.
-I find each threshold also drives more competition and less reliance on cost-plus contracts.
+The rate that cost data is required jumps sharply at each threshold only while it is in force.
+Contrary to most practitioners' expectations, I also find each threshold drives greater competition.
+Reliance on cost-plus contracts declines as well.

 Paying Your Fair Share: